What is climate change?

 Teddy concluded: “What has thus happened in northern China, what has happened in Central Asia, in Palestine, in North Africa, in parts of the Mediterranean countries of Europe, will surely happen in our country.
 If we do not exercise that wise forethought which should be one of the chief marks of any people calling itself civilized.

-“Nothing should be permitted to stand in the way of the preservation of the forests.
+“Nothing should be permitted to stand in the way of the preservation of our forests.
 It is criminal to permit individuals to purchase a little gain for themselves through the destruction of forests.
 This destruction is fatal to the well-being of the whole country in the future.”

 Well said!